sytac/slush-fast/docs/angularjs-styleguide.md

     *Why?*: Provides a consistent way handle all routing errors.

-    *Why?*: Potentially provides a better user experience if a routing error occurs and you route them to a friendly screen with more details or  recovery options.
+    *Why?*: Potentially provides a better user experience if a routing error occurs and you route them to a friendly screen with more details or  recovery defaults.

     ```javascript
     /* recommended */